 - Grades: - Grades are unofficial until approved by the Department and/or Faculty offering the course. - Exams: - The date of the final examination is set by the Registrar and takes precedence over the final examination date reported in this document.
 Students must verify this date on Beartracks when the Final Exam Schedule is posted. - No electronic devices are allowed in exams unless explicitly stated otherwise by the instructor. - The exams are closed book.
 No student-prepared data sheet is allowed. - Your student photo I.D. is required at exams to verify your identity.
 Students will not be allowed to begin an examination after it has been in progress for 30 minutes.
-Students must remain in the exam room until at least 30 minutes has elapsed. - Past Evaluative Material: - Exams of Math 348 Fall 2015 can be found here: http://www.math.ualberta.ca/~xichen/math34815f/. - Missed Final Examination: - A student who cannot write the final examination due to incapacitating illness, severe domestic affliction or other compelling reasons can apply for a deferred final examination.
+Students must remain in the exam room until at least 30 minutes has elapsed. - Past Evaluative Material: - Will be provided on the website.

+• Missed Final Examination:

+- A student who cannot write the final examination due to incapacitating illness, severe domestic affliction or other compelling reasons can apply for a deferred final examination.
 Students who failed at the start of term to request exam accommodations for religious beliefs are expected to follow the normal deferred final examination process.
 Such an application must be made to the student's Faculty office within two working days of the missed examination and must be supported by a Statutory Declaration or other appropriate documentation (Calendar section 23.5.6).
 Deferred examinations are a privilege and not a right; there is no guarantee that a deferred examination will be granted.
-Misrepresentation of Facts to gain a deferred examination is a serious breach of the Code of Student Behaviour. - Deferred Exam: Sat.
-Jan.
-14, 2017 @ CAB 563.
-You need to register at 8:30am. - Re-examination: - A student who writes the final examination and fails the course may apply for a re-examination.
+Misrepresentation of Facts to gain a deferred examination is a serious breach of the Code of Student Behaviour. - Deferred Exam: 9am Sat.
+May 6, 2017 @ CAB 357.
+You need to register at 8:30am. - Re-examination:

+A student who writes the final examination and fails the course may apply for a r e - examination.
 Re-examinations are rarely granted in the Faculty of Science.
-These exams are governed by University (Calendar section 23.5.5) and Faculty of Science Regulations (Calendar section 192.5.3).
+These exams a r e governed by University (Calendar section 23.5.5) and Faculty of Science Regulations (Calendar section 192.5.3).
 Misrepresentation of Facts to gain a re-examination is a serious breach of the Code of Student Behaviour.